decius999/CleanCodeJN-Generic-Apis/README.md

 # Generic Web Apis
-### CRUD support for (Minimal) WebAPIs with the power of Mediator pattern, Automapper, DataRepositories and Entity Framework
+### CRUD support for WebAPIs with the power of Mediator pattern, Automapper, DataRepositories and Entity Framework

-_This CleanCodeJN package uses build-in Command-Abstraction to use basic CRUD operations with the ability to customize complex business logic by the power of the the Integration/Operation Segregation Principle._
+> _This CleanCodeJN package uses ready to use build-in Minimal API Extensions to have basic CRUD operations with the ability to customize complex business logic by the power of the the Integration/Operation Segregation Principle using Commands and Repository Patterns._

 ### Features